ttop34/my-portfolio/README.md

-# my-portfolio
+# Elvin Terrell
-My professional portfolio
+This is my professional portfolio.
+Created with ReactJS and AWS.